 Similarities between the books:

-Both books remind you why you should always check the numbers before trusting the picture.
+Both books remind you why you should always check the data before accepting the story.

 Both books show why you shouldn't panic when the news reports something bad, but look at the trend over the last 50 years.